 By Jocelyn Buhlman

-We’re counting down the days till the launch of Disney+, when we can binge watch our favorite Disney films and discover brand-new content we’re certain we’ll be obsessed with.
-There’s yet another reason to get excited!
-The treasure trove of Disney content available for streaming means that now is your chance to discover the “hidden gems” of Disney’s filmography—meaning, the fun and unique Disney films that you might not have in your current collection.
+Since Disney+ is a treasure trove of Disney content available for streaming, now is your chance to discover the “hidden gems” of Disney’s filmography—meaning, the fun and unique Disney films that you might not have in your current collection.
 Discover new favorites (or track down that one wacky film you haven’t had a chance to rewatch!).
 Here’s 8 we recommend you check out first:

 One of the quintessential Disney “hidden gems,” this sci-fi adventure about a high-flying pilot has captured the hearts of fans for its eye-catching 1930s aesthetic and adventurous storyline.
 Once you’re done streaming the movie on Disney+, make sure to catch the new Disney Junior series of the same name, where Bill Campbell reprises his role as the titular hero!

 This year, we celebrated the film’s 30th anniversary with a D23-exclusive pin set featuring logos for the Rocketeer and two of Cliff Secord’s favorite Hollywood haunts, the South Seas Club and the Bull Dog Café.
 D23 Gold Members can grab a limited-edition set for themselves here—but hurry, before they fly away!

 Celebrating its 40th anniversary this year, this Disney sci-fi tale has it all: Adorable robots!
 Scary robots!
 Lost spaceships!
 Dazzling special effects!
 If you love classic sci-fi films like Star Wars and Tron, add this story of a spaceship crew who uncovers a horrific plot to turn humans into robots to your must-watch list ASAP!